 During the day, have fun in one of the few cool beach clubs on the island.
 One of the best is Blue Apple.

 - How to get there: 15-min boat from Cartagena.

 4# Rosario Islands: Most Famous Cartagena Day Trip

-The beautiful archipelago of Islas del Rosario is only a 1-h ride away from Cartagena.
+The beautiful archipelago of the Rosario Islands is only a 1-h ride away from Cartagena.
 These 30 beautiful islands feature coral reefs, serene beaches, great food, and an outdoor aquarium.